-EVERFI is excited to share our partnership with DigCitCommit, a coalition recently convened by The International Society for Technology in Education (ISTE) to ensure educators are provided high-quality tools to teach a strengthened definition of digital citizenship and meet the growing needs of today’s students.
+EVERFI is excited to share our partnership with DigCitCommit, a coalition recently convened by The International Society for Technology in Education (ISTE) to ensure educators have high-quality tools to teach a strengthened definition of digital citizenship and meet the growing needs of today’s students.

 Day 2 @iste — We’re making a bold move with like-minded #edtech leaders 👏🏼 Together we’re supporting a tsunami of kindness with the do’s of #digcit – join the movement! 🙌🏼#DigCitCommit #iste19 pic.twitter.com/0G2sMWjif2